Mega Digital Logo

 Negative keywords prevent your ads from showing for certain search queries.
 If you’ve added a lot of negative keywords to your campaign, it might be limiting the number of search queries that can trigger your ads.
 This can result in your ads not spending your budget.

-Google ads not spending budget_Inappropriate keyword match types
+Inappropriate keyword match types

 • Consider expanding your keyword list to include broader or related keywords that can help increase your reach.